-USE PERMIT:
+USE PERMIT MAJOR MODIFICATION FINDINGS:

-The Commission has reviewed the use permit request in accordance with the requirements of the Napa County Code §18.124.070 and makes the following findings:
+The Planning Commission has reviewed the use permit major modification request in accordance with the requirements of the Napa County Code §18.124.070 and makes the following findings:

-- 8. The Commission has the power to issue a Use Permit under the Zoning Regulations in effect as applied to property. - Analysis: The project is consistent with the Agricultural Watershed (AW) zoning district regulations.
-A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.20.030)) are permitted in the AW District with an approved use permit.
+4. The Commission has the power to issue a Use Permit Major Modification under the Zoning Regulations in effect as applied to property.

+Analysis: The project is consistent with the Agricultural Watershed (AW) zoning district regulations.
+A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.20.030) are permitted in the AW District with an approved use permit.
+The pre-WDO winery building is within the 600-foot setback from Silverado Trail, however no new development is proposed and subject to WDO winery building setbacks.
 The project, as conditioned, complies with the Napa County Winery Definition Ordinance (WDO) and all other requirements of the Zoning Code as applicable.

-9. The procedural requirements for a Use Permit set forth in Chapter 18.124 of the Napa County Code (zoning regulations) have been met.
+5. The procedural requirements for a Use Permit Major Modification set forth in Chapter 18.124 of the Napa County Code (zoning regulations) have been met.

-Analysis: The use permit application has been appropriately filed and notice and public hearing requirements have been met.
-The hearing notice and intent to adopt a Negative Declaration was published in the Napa Valley Register and copies were forwarded to property owners within 1,000 feet of the subject parcel, as well as other interested parties.
-The public comment period ran from September 12, 2017 to October 3, 2017.
+Analysis: The Use Permit Major Modification application has been appropriately filed and noticed and public hearing requirements have been met.
+The hearing notice and intent to find a Categorical Exemption adequate were posted on November 20, 2010, and copies were forwarded property owners within 1,000 feet of the subject parcel and all other interested parties.

-10. The grant of the Use Permit, as conditioned, will not adversely affect the public health, safety or welfare of the County of Napa.
+6. The grant of the Use Permit, as conditioned, will not adversely affect the public health, safety or welfare of the County of Napa.

-Analysis: Granting the Use Permit for the project as proposed and conditioned will not adversely affect the health, safety or welfare of the County.
-Affected County divisions and departments have reviewed the project and commented regarding the proposed site access, drainage, proposed septic system capacity, parking, building permits, and fire protection.
-Conditions are recommended which will incorporate these comments into the project to assure the protection of the public health, safety, and welfare.
+Analysis: Granting the Use Permit Major Modification for the project, as proposed and conditioned, will not adversely affect the health, safety or welfare of the County.
+Various County divisions and departments have reviewed the project and commented regarding site access, wastewater disposal, parking, building permits, and fire protection.
+The applicant has addressed these comments and applicable conditions are recommended which will incorporate these comments into the project to ensure the protection of the public health, safety, and welfare.
+As conditioned, the divisions and the departments recommend approval.

-11. The proposed use complies with applicable provisions of the Napa County Code and is consistent with the policies and standards of the Napa County General Plan and any applicable specific plan.
+7. The proposed use complies with applicable provisions of the Napa County Code and is consistent with the policies and standards of the Napa County General Plan and any applicable specific plan.